svetzal/maxim-engine/README.md

 Maxim is a simple rule engine, getting better a step at a time.

-This release contains the ability to recognize when consequences change properties referenced by conditions, and re-run the ruleset a single time.
+The engine will recognize when a consequence changes a property in working memory that is referenced by a registered rule.
+When this happens, it will re-run the rule-set.

+It does not (yet) do loop detection so it will re-run the rule-set a defined number of times (default is 10).

 The engine lazily evaluates referenced properties in working memory and uses Reflect / Proxy to intercept and record when they change.

 ## Limitations

-- will only run through ruleset at most twice, if rules change working memory things will fire only one more time
+- no loop detection / conflict resolution
+- no optimization of rule re-runs
 - probably more I haven't thought of...

 ## Roadmap (tentative)

 These will change depending on community engagement, and my own needs.

-- ability to specify a rule priority to influence run order
 - ability to name rules
 - explore smarter algorithms to execute across the ruleset
   - loop detection